 Bicycle parking is located in the racks between the STEM wing and the school administration wing.
 Students may not ride skateboards on campus, and they must be stored during the school day.
-For parking of motorcycles and scooters, students should see the Dean of Students.
+For the parking of motorcycles, motorized bicycles and scooters, students should see the Dean of Students.

 VEHICLE REGISTRATION AND STUDENT PARKING REGISTRATION: Parking on campus is a privilege.
-Students must register any vehicles they plan to park in Christian Brothers parking lots with the Dean of Students.
+Students must register any vehicles they plan to park in Christian Brothers parking lots with the Dean's Office.
 Students and families are encouraged to carpool to help relieve the stress on the limited number of parking spaces.
 The cost of a parking pass is \$25.00 per year.
 Students may replace lost/stolen permits for an additional \$10.00 fee.
-Once registered, each student will receive a parking permit that is to be displayed from the vehicle's rear view mirror.
-In addition, the Dean of Student's Office will issue temporary daily permits.
+Once registered, each student will receive a parking permit that is to be displayed from the vehicle's rear-view mirror.
 Students using parking areas accept full responsibility for their vehicles, including those which must be left overnight, and are advised to take appropriate precautions to protect their property from theft and vandalism.
 Christian Brothers is not responsible for damage or theft to any vehicle parked in school parking lots, or the contents of vehicles parked there.
-Parking lot violations include: 1) Failure to display the required valid parking permits; 2) Parking in designated handicap spaces; 3) Parking in a no parking zone; 4) Parking in a fire lane; 5) Blocking entrances to buildings or driveways; 6) Unauthorized parking in a reserved parking area; 7) Blocking access to trash/recycling receptacles; 8) Improperly parked vehicles; or 9) Other misuse of student parking lot.
-Students demonstrating excessive speed, careless/reckless driving, or continuous disregard for parking safety regulations may have their parking privileges revoked, and/or face disciplinary consequences through the Dean of Students.
+Parking lot violations may be given in the following cases : 1) Failure to display the required valid parking permits; 2) Parking in designated handicap spaces; 3) Parking in a no parking zone; 4) Parking in a fire lane; 5) Blocking entrances to buildings or driveways; 6) Unauthorized parking in a reserved parking area; 7) Blocking access to trash/recycling receptacles; 8) Improperly parked vehicles; or 9) Other misuse of student parking lot.